Already a policy holder? Log in Helpline: 0844 826 2699

 The start and finish dates of the trip must fall within the 12 month period of insurance.

-Trips in the UK are only covered when there is at least one night’s accommodation which you have booked and paid for in advance.
+Trips in the United Kingdom are only covered when there is at least one night’s accommodation which you have booked and paid for in advance.

 Extension: We will extend the period of insurance by up to 30 days at no extra cost if you have to stay away longer because of events which you have no control over.
 If the transport which you are on is hijacked, we will automatically provide worldwide cover and the period of insurance will continue for up to 12 months without extra charge.
 The Declaration and limits of cover apply to each trip separately.